-University of Auckland introduced a new entrance requirement called the Academic English Language Requirement\.
-Students who do not meet this requirement will be offered places but will be required to do a specified English course at the University.
+University of Auckland have an entrance requirement called the Academic English Language Requirement.
+Students who do not meet this requirement will be offered places but will be required to do a specified English paper at the University.

-\For students applying on the basis of NCEA results the applicant must have gained a minimum of 17 credits in English at Level 2 or 3.
+For students applying on the basis of NCEA results the applicant must have gained a minimum of 17 credits in English at Level 2 or 3.